MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 <!-- ====================================================================== -->
 ## Step 6: Check variable values

 The values of `addend1`, `addend2`, and `sum` look suspicious.
-The values are wrapped in quotes.
-The quotations mean that the value is a string, which is a good hypothesis to explain the cause of the bug.
-Gather more information about the situation.
+These values are wrapped in quotes, which means the each value is a string.
+This is a good clue to the cause of the bug.
+The next step is to gather more more information about these variable values.
 DevTools provides many tools for examining variable values.

-### Method 1: The Scope pane
+#### Method 1: The Scope pane

 If you pause on a line of code, the **Scope** pane displays the local and global variables that are currently defined, along with the value of each variable.
 It also displays closure variables, as applicable.
 Double-click a variable value to edit it.
 If you don't pause on a line of code, the **Scope** pane is empty.

 ![The Scope pane.](../media/javascript-sources-breakpoint-paused-scope.msft.png)

-### Method 2: Watch Expressions
+#### Method 2: Watch Expressions

 The **Watch** pane allows you to monitor the values of variables (such as `sum`) or expressions (such as `typeof sum`).
 You can store any valid JavaScript expression in a Watch Expression.